psahindrakar/react-calculator/README.md

 - Execute `npm run storybook` to check storybook in action
 - Installing redux-toolbelt to reduce the redux boilerplate code `npm install --save react-redux redux redux-toolbelt`
 - If required to make API calls use `npm intall --save redux-toolbelt-saga redux-saga` along with react-toolbelt
+- Adding redux-mock-store for testing reducer operations `npm install --save-dev redux-mock-store`
+- Run `npm run test` to see the test results

 # Folder structure
 By default, at root level only public and src folders are created by create-react-app.
 Inside src folder following structure is implemented: